SAVE 25% ON EVERYTHING!* Enter code: TTS25 at the basket.

 Step 1

-Mark and cut out two rectangles of mountboard 7 cm x 10 cm.
-Mark and cut out two rectangles of mirror 7 cm x 6 cm.
-Peel off the backing and stick the mirrors to the mountboard as shown.
-Peel the plastic film off the front of the mirrors.
+Use the marker pen and scissors to mark and cut out two rectangles of greyboard 7cm x 10cm.
+Mark and cut out two rectangles of mirror 7cm x 6cm.
+Peel off the backing and stick the mirrors to the greyboard as shown (Note that both the greyboard and the mirror can be cut with scissors).
+Peel the plastic film off at the front of the mirror.

 How to make a Periscope - D&T Stem class kit